NCCA/MayaNGL/README.md

 ## To Do:

-- Support ngl::Obj types with the Selection.

-- Convert selected ids to std::set instead of std::vector???

-- Refactor: Use ScreenSize type for width and height.

 - Handles: Create new Transformation handles for move, rotate, scale.

-- Viewport: Change mouse icon when <q,w,e,r> are pressed.

 ## Improvements:

-- Select: Create other Bounding Volumes (AABB, OBB, Cone, Convex Hull) and add it as a template arg to the make_selectable() function.
+- Select: Create more Bounding Volumes (AABB, OBB, Cone, Convex Hull) and add them as a template arg to the make_selectable() function.

 - Replace the functions in the Common.h with native NGL functions.

+- Application: Create the demo as a gui to change mouse icon when <q,w,e,r> are pressed.